flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/charts.md

 ### Where to Store Local Files

-The local files need to be stored in the following folders:
+The local files need to be stored in the following folders (located by default in your community directory):

 | Type   | Folder Location                               |
 |--------|-----------------------------------------------|